Mpox (previously called Monkeypox)

 - While a rash persists but in the absence of a fever or respiratory symptoms

 - Cover all parts of the rash with clothing, gloves, and/or bandages.

 - Wear a well-fitting mask to prevent the wearer from spreading oral and respiratory secretions when interacting with others until the rash and all other symptoms have resolved.

 - Masks should fit closely on the face without any gaps along the edges or around the nose and be comfortable when worn properly over the nose and mouth.

-- Until all signs and symptoms of monkeypox illness have fully resolved
+- Until all signs and symptoms of mpox illness have fully resolved

 - Do not share items that have been worn or handled with other people or animals.
 Launder or disinfect items that have been worn or handled and surfaces that have been touched by a lesion.